Skip to main content Skip to main navigation

 We partnered with ICMEC – an international not-for-profit organisation – providing a three-year $25 million data-sharing and innovation grant, to be managed by ICMEC.
 Our partnership builds on scoping and discovery work conducted in FY20 and aims to drive cross-industry data and knowledge sharing to better detect, monitor, report and prevent the use of Australian payments platforms being used to process payments that relate to Child Sexual Exploitation.

-Australian Childhood Foundation in partnership with Y Australia
+Australian Childhood Foundation

-Australian Childhood Foundation in partnership with the Y have established a cross-sector business led initiative to drive action on child safeguarding across Australian businesses and improve outcomes for children and young people.
+Australian Childhood Foundation have established a cross-sector business led initiative to drive action on child safeguarding across Australian businesses and improve outcomes for children and young people.
 With seed funding from Westpac Group’s Safer Children, Safer Communities program, the Coalition will work collaboratively to assess risks to children and young people, develop policies and practices and share resources to help enhance organisational child safeguarding within their businesses.
 Westpac, TikTok, IHG Hotels & Resorts, The GPT Group and TBWA are the founding members of the Australian Child Safeguarding Business Coalition, with other businesses set to join the Coalition in the coming months.

 Benevolent Society